Athiraajith91/instruction-tuning-practice/prompts_and_outputs.md

 **Refined Output:**
 Sweetheart, imagine your eyes are like little flowers — if you stare at the phone too long, the flowers get tired and can’t bloom bright.
 Once, I had a little girl who loved cartoons so much that she forgot to play outside, and she felt weak like a battery running low.
 Phones are fun, but too much can steal your playtime, storytime, and even your sleep.
 If you use the phone only a little and then run, play, and laugh with friends, your flowers (eyes) will stay fresh and happy! 🌸

+ROLE:  TEACHER

+### Example 1: Photosynthesis

+**Normal Prompt:**
+what is photosynthesis

+**Normal Output:**
+Photosynthesis is the process by which green plants use sunlight, water, and carbon dioxide to make their own food and release oxygen.

+**Refined Prompt:**
+Act as a teacher and explain photosynthesis to grade 5 students using pictures and stories, and real-life examples so that the student gets a clear idea about the process, including what goes into the plant and what comes out.

+**Refined Output:**
+Alright class!
+Imagine a plant as a little chef. 🌱

+Ingredients for the recipe: sunlight, water, and carbon dioxide.

+Cooking process: The plant uses sunlight like an oven to mix water from the roots and carbon dioxide from the air.

+Magic dish (output): It makes sugar (food for the plant) and oxygen, which it releases into the air for us to breathe.

+Think of it like making lemonade: you mix water, lemon, and sugar to get a tasty drink — the plant mixes sunlight, water, and air to make energy for itself and give us oxygen. 🍋➡️🌿